 This was due to a number of factors.

-Due to the massive distances between academic departments and outdoor surveillance points, fiber-optics were run between these locations and connected to each other using PoE switches.
+Due to the massive distances between academic departments and outdoor security protection points, fiber-optics were run between these locations and connected to each other using PoE switches.
 While fiber-optics are expensive, multiple PoE switches helped reduce the costs associated with installation.
 Importantly, this setup allows state-of-the-art video transmission, as well as providing an easy platform for any future upgrades that the university may request.

 However, the lynchpin of the solution is a pair of Hikvision camera models: the DS-2CD2112-I 1.3MP IP66 Network Mini Dome Camera and the DS-2CD2012-I 1.3MP IR Mini Bullet Camera.